-On January 7, 2021, the Regional Council adopted Resolution No. 21-628-1 On Climate Change Action that affirms a climate change crisis in Southern California and identifies actions for SCAG to undertake, including developing a regional resilience framework, initiating a regional climate planning network, and developing a regional advanced mitigation program (RAMP).
+On January 7, 2021, the Regional Council adopted Resolution No. 21-628-124 on Climate Change Action that affirms a climate change crisis in Southern California and identifies actions for SCAG to undertake, including developing a regional resilience framework, initiating a regional climate planning network, and developing a regional advanced mitigation program (RAMP).

-On September 1, 2022, SCAG's Energy and Environment Committee passed resolution No. 22-647-3 calling on regional partners to improve water conservation, reuse and efficiency, and support investments in water infrastructure.
+On October 6, 2022, the Regional Council passed resolution No. 22-647-325 calling on regional partners to improve water conservation, reuse and efficiency, and support investments in water infrastructure.
 The conservation and replenishment of water supplies, mitigation of future water supply shortages, and investment in sustainable water infrastructure are essential to ensuring the health, safety, and welfare of communities, agriculture, and the environment, and to supporting the projected economic and population growth of the region.